cloudflare/workers-sdk/CONTRIBUTING.md

 ## Releases

 We generally cut Wrangler releases at the start of each week.
 If you need a release cut outside of the regular cadence, please reach out to the [@cloudflare/wrangler-admins](https://github.com/orgs/cloudflare/teams/wrangler-admins) team.
+Before reaching out, please confirm that Wrangler passes end-to-end tests by running `npm -w wrangler run test:e2e`.
+Note: a real Cloudflare account is planned to be set up for testing, after which point the end-to-end tests will be configured to run in CI and this manual testing step will no longer be required.

 ## Miniflare Development